-- o where the social needs of the child are relevant (e.g., may be suffering from bullying at her present school) - o where a parent/guardian is terminally ill or is unable to secure permanent employment due to poor health - o where a separation has resulted in the child having to be withdrawn from the School adding to the stress of coping with the parents/guardians separating
+- Where the social needs of the child are relevant (eg may be suffering from bullying at her present school). - Where a parent/guardian is terminally ill or is unable to secure permanent employment due to poor health. - Where a separation has resulted in the child having to be withdrawn from the School adding to the stress of coping with the parents/guardians separating.